October 21, 2016

 Investment in US Life Settlements – Attractive because Uncorrelated to Capital Markets

 The US Life Settlements asset class is an interesting business for both the investor and the policy seller.
 The asset class’s non-correlated status from the stock and capital markets makes investing in US Life Settlements attractive.

 Less Ethical Concerns of Investors in the US Life Settlement Secondary Market

 The ethical discussion repeatedly arises and has caused problems for the US Life Settlement asset class in the past, but now it has less of an impact on investors, who understand that German insurers also use mortality tables to estimate and predict people’s deaths when calculating premiums and subsequent life insurance payments.

-Here you can read the entire guest article in HEDGEWORK’s newsletter.
+Here you can read the full guest article in an issue of HEDGEWORK Newsletter

-Download Article, HEDGEWORKNEWS, October 2016 (PDF) in German Only
+Download Article, HEDGEWORKNEWS, October 2016 in German Only